jdachtera/src-modules/README.md

 #### Example:

-    $ yarn src-run --sync git pull
+    $ yarn src-run --all git pull
-    $ yarn src-run --sync yarn build
+    $ yarn src-run --all yarn build

-### Execute a command inside of the main prject and all source dependency folders:
+### Execute a command inside of the main project and all source dependency folders:

     $ yarn src-run --sync [command] [arg...]